ddnexus/pagy/docs/api/pagy.md

 The `Pagy.new` method accepts a single hash of variables that will be merged with the `Pagy::DEFAULT` hash and will be used to create the object.

+### series(...)

+This method is the core of the pagination.
+It returns an array containing the page numbers and the `:gap` items to be rendered with the navigation links (e.g. `[1, :gap, 7, 8, "9", 10, 11, :gap, 36]`).
+It accepts an optional `size` argument (only useful for extras), defaulted on the `:size` variable.

+**Notice**: A `:gap` is added only where the series is missing at least two pages.
+When the series is missing only one page, the `:gap` is replaced with the page link of the actual missing page.
+That's because the page link uses the same space of the `...` gap but it is more useful.

+The nav helpers and the templates basically loop through this array and render the correct item by simply checking its type:

+- if the item is an `Integer` then it is a page link
+- if the item is a `String` then it is the current page
+- if the item is the `:gap` symbol then it is a gap in the series

+That is self-contained, simple and efficient.

+**Notice**: This method returns an empty array if the passed `size` (i.e. the `:size` variable by default) is set to an empty array.
+Useful to totally skip the generation of page links in the frontend.

+### label

+It returns the current page label that will get displayed in the helpers/templates.
+Its only function in the `Pagy` class is supporting the API of various frontend methods that require labelling for `Pagy::Calendar` instances.

+### label_for(page)

+It returns the page label that will get displayed in the helpers/templates.
+Its only function in the `Pagy` class is supporting the API of various frontend methods that require labelling for `Pagy::Calendar` instances.

 ## Variables

 All the variables passed to the new method will be merged with the `Pagy::DEFAULT` hash and will be kept in the object, passed around with it and accessible through the `pagy.vars` hash.